DannyBen/madness/README.md

 Contents for them, simply add an HTML comment `<!-- TOC -->` where you want the Table of Contents to be generated.
 The inserted list will only consider H2 and H3 headings.

+Note that for this feature to work, your markdown document must use the #-based heading syntax.

+The 'Table of Contents' heading can be customized in the configuration file.

 ## Hidden Directories